Blue Box Recycling & Recycling Depots

 How do I get a new blue box or blue or yellow bag?

 Contact the City’s contractor at 604-529-4011, and they will be delivered to you free of charge.
 You can also pick them up at the Engineering and Public Works Customer Service counter, City Hall.

 Can I recycle all beverage containers in my blue box?

 Some are recyclable while others are not.
 The item is recyclable if the container is made of glass, metal or plastic (recycling codes 1, 2, 4 or 5).
 Other types of beverage containers like drink boxes and coated gable-top cartons are not accepted in the City's recycling program.

 To get your deposit back on beverage containers, take them to an Encorp Return-It Center or to your local grocery retailer.
-You can also take your milk cartons to Return-It Centers, although there is no deposit fee associated with these cartons.
-For further information please call the Recycling Council of BC at 604-732-9253.
+You can also take your milk cartons to Return-It Centers for recycling, although there is no deposit fee associated with these cartons.
+For further information please call the BC Recycling Hotline at 604-732-9253.

 No, plastic bags cannot be recycled at curbside.
-This includes biodegradable, compostable and plastic bags displaying Codes #2 or #4.
+This includes biodegradable, compostable and plastic bags even if the bags have the recycling codes 1, 2, 4 or 5.
 This is because they can jam the recycling machinery and can contaminate recycling streams.
-Instead take them to your local participating grocery chain for recycling in Coquitlam:
+To recycle the bags, take them to your local participating grocery chain for recycling in Coquitlam:

 Do I need to take the labels off glass jars?

 Do I need to remove the labels from tin cans?